 Are you ready to hit the reset button on your fitness goals?
-Established by F45 Training, National Recommit to Your Fitness Day on April 5 encourages you to get back on track and refocus on your health and wellness journey.
+National Recommit to Your Fitness Day on April 5 encourages you to get back on track and refocus on your health and wellness journey.
 Recommitting to fitness is about more than just breaking a sweat, it’s about embracing a holistic approach to wellness.
 This includes movement, proper nutrition and hydration, and rest to support your body’s recovery.
 If you consistently move/exercise, even if it’s a daily walk, and practice these good habits, you can attain your goals.

 History of National Recommit to Your Fitness Day